HosseinMasoudi/Sentiment_Analysis_with_Transformers/README.md

 ```
 From the model output, it can be concluded that the model is overfitting after epoch 2

+### Adam vs AdamW

+AdamW is a variant of the Adam optimizer that separates weight decay from the gradient update based on the observation that the weight decay formulation is different when applied to SGD and Adam.

+When to Choose Adam: You can use Adam for quick prototyping or simpler tasks where regularization is not crucial.
+It may converge faster initially but can suffer from poor generalization due to interference from weight decay.

+When to Choose AdamW: In case you have larger models or when training on complex, high-dimensional data, it’s better to choose AdamW, because the decoupled weight decay helps achieve better generalization and stable convergence.

 ### UI creation: